 - SL 28: The name of these beans originates from the company Scott Labs.
 They are known as some of the best available because of their quality flavor and ability to survive droughts.
 However, these beans can be susceptible to fungal diseases, making them more difficult to cultivate.

-- SL 34: Another one of the highest quality beans, SL 34 are known for making a delicious cup of coffee but still being susceptible to fungal diseases during cultivation.
+- SL 34: Another one of the highest quality beans, SL 34 is known for making a delicious cup of coffee but still being susceptible to fungal diseases during cultivation.

 - K7: While the SL 28 and SL 34 beans grow at high altitudes, K7 beans grow at lower altitudes.
 These beans are not considered to have the quality of their SL relatives, however, they are much more resistant to diseases.